- Hand Cut Wood Puzzles from the Hills of Pennsylvania!

 Here are some of the resulting pieces:

-Long Arm Cut: This cutting style emerged immediately after my first artistic style puzzle.
-What I had learned was that Artistic Cut- although not as restricting as the other styles- took just a little too much brain power to constantly come up with new and unique shapes for every puzzle piece!
-I still wasn't ready to go back to knobs yet, although I didn't want to cut another Artistic puzzle for a long time either.
-So I began to cut in long thin cuts so that all the pieces connected via "long arms" instead of knobs while still being a highly interlocking puzzle.
+Long Arm Cut: This cutting style emerged immediately after my first Artistic Cut puzzle.
+What I learned was that the artistic style took a little too much brain power to constantly come up with new and unique shapes for every puzzle piece!
+I still wasn't ready to go back to knobs yet, although I didn't want to cut another Artistic puzzle for a long time..
+I began to cut in long thin cuts so that all the pieces connected via "long arms" instead of knobs while still being a highly interlocking puzzle.
+This gave me the desired break from cutting knobs or spirals although it took considerably longer to cut.
+Because of the time commitment, I don't often make a puzzle in this cutting style.

 Non-interlocking Cut: While being a fairly easy puzzle to cut, it makes for a very difficult puzzle to solve!
 None of the pieces interlock with others around it, so you don't want to bump or shake the table as you are working on it!
 But it is a real challenge to solve and very rewarding to complete!
 If you have never tried a non-interlocking puzzle before, it is a lot of fun!
 Shown below is the back of my first non-interlocking puzzle.
 There was a little color-line cutting in this.